Dolpheyn/dminity/README.md

 Train a YOLOX model to detect home amenities from images.

-Significance: Small model size, Fast inference time, High accuracy
+Significance: Small model size, Fast training and inference time, High accuracy (from the model's paper)

+Dminity is a final year university project supervised by Dr Azlin Ahmad.

 ## Dataset

 OpenImageV6 with 30 labels for **object detection** task: